Number 18 Ormond Quay encapsulates the essence of Dublin’s historic street buildings.

 Easily overlooked and too commonly underused, these handsome merchant premises populate almost every street in central Dublin, originally designed as places to live and spaces to work.
 It is our intention to reinstate these original functions through PROJECT 18ORMOND, establishing a model for creative reuse and urban conservation that can be applied across the city.

-Over the next three years, Dublin Civic Trust will undertake a wholesale refurbishment of the distinctive pair of buildings comprising 18 Ormond Quay Upper and 66 Arran Street East.
-Through regular access opportunities, courses and seminars on building materials and conservation techniques – along with online charting of the entire process - you can follow the project in detail and learn from the works.
+Over the course of 2017-2018, Dublin Civic Trust undertook a wholesale refurbishment of the exterior of 18 Ormond Quay Upper, as well as the initial consolidation and refurbishment of the interiors which continues.
+The next phase involves the condolidation and conservation of the rear building at 67 Arran Street East.
+Through regular access opportunities, courses and seminars on building materials and conservation techniques – along with online charting of the entire process - you can follow the projects in detail and learn from the works.

 Our vision is to restore a residential home to the upper floors of Number 18 with an active separate shop to the ground floor.
-The complex 18th-century rear portion of the building will follow as a second phase of refurbishment in 2018-19.
+The complex 18th-century rear portion of the building will follow as a second phase of refurbishment beginning in 2019.

 PROJECT 18ORMOND will be divided into three phases, for each of which your support is essential.